stefuiii/tp/docs/DeveloperGuide.md

     -  Prerequisites: List all contacts using the `list` command.
 Multiple contacts in the list.

     -  Test case: `delete Alice Pauline`<br>
        Expected: The contact named `Alice Pauline` is deleted when she is the only contact with that name.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

     -  Test case: `delete 1`<br>
        Expected: First contact in the currently displayed list is deleted.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

     -  Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

     -  Test case: `delete Jadon Ye` when multiple Jadons exist<br>
        Expected: No contact is deleted.
 FastCard lists the matching contacts so that the user can delete the intended one by index.

     -  Other incorrect delete commands to try: `delete`, `delete x`, `delete Unknown Person`, `...` (where x is larger than the list size)<br>      Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Sorting Contacts